Having multiple homegrown k8s clusters at former work… I missed them (the sad individual I am) so I got mine

 It would appear there are 2 separate issues that prevent it from working:

-1. microk8s requires legacy iptables
+1. microk8s requires legacy iptables (seems to be due to some changes in Ubuntu 24)

 Workaround legacy IP tables issue